Read on to see how you can get involved ...

 Casework assistants – to help refugees apply for social-rented housing

-We are happy to cover travel and lunch expenses (up to £6), provide references and deliver certificates to all of you who join the team.
+We are happy to cover travel and lunch expenses (up to £10 per day), provide references and achievement certificates.

 If you are interested in current or future opportunities, feel free to apply online.